How to Export Squarespace to HTML — Beyond XML Export (2026) cover image

 ProviderFree TierBest For

-Netlify100 GB bandwidthDrag-and-drop deploys
+Netlify100 GB bandwidthDrag-and-drop deploys, built-in forms

-Vercel100 GB bandwidthEdge performance
+Vercel100 GB bandwidthEdge performance, developer-friendly

-GitHub PagesUnlimitedVersion control
+GitHub PagesUnlimitedVersion control and open-source

-Cloudflare PagesUnlimited bandwidthGlobal CDN
+Cloudflare PagesUnlimited bandwidthIncredible global CDN speeds

 Squarespace charges $16 to $49/month for hosting.
 Switching to free static hosting after export saves you $192 to $588 per year.